 We enclose: 1. the Purchaser’s Sales Summary; and 2. the Vendor’s signed counterpart of the contract dated (Insert Contract Date)

-Please note that when we receive written instructions from you and the vendor's solicitor after settlement, we will be in a position to release the keys to the purchaser.
+Please note that when we receive written instructions from you and the vendor's solicitor after settlement, we can release the keys to the purchaser.
 The purchaser may then contact us to arrange for collection of the keys.

-Whilst we will continue to monitor the progress of the purchase until settlement, we trust that you will be keeping the purchaser informed about the progress with the legal aspects of the purchase between exchange and settlement.
+We will continue to monitor the progress of the purchase until settlement and trust that you will be keeping the purchaser informed about the progress of all the legal aspects of the purchase..

-In the meantime, please do not hesitate to contact us if we can be of any further assistance in this matter.
+In the meantime, please do not hesitate to contact us if we can be of any further assistance..

 Yours faithfully,